 WOMEN, RECLAIM THE NIGHT

 'Rally in the Mall outside the GPO 8pm Friday 6th November.
 Bring your own placards, sparklers and candles.
-Women's Street T
+Women's Street Theatre.'

 WOMEN, RECLAIM THE NIGHT